 [T]here has been a general disaffection with theory in psychology.
 The discipline has moved away from grand, subsuming theories in the traditional sense and moved toward models, techniques, and micro theories in the more modern sense.
-Most experimentally oriented psychologists, for example, focus on models (Hergenhahn & Olson, 1992; Sahakian, 1970).
+Most experimentally oriented psychologists, for example, focus on models. ...
 Models are typically delimited explanations that involve only a circumscribed field of endeavor, such as visual memory or neurotransmitters.
 These models are rarely expanded to full-blown theories.
-And yet, as shown elsewhere (Slife & Williams, 1995), such models rest on a host of broader theoretical assumptions that are often never recognized and almost never examined.
+And yet such models rest on a host of broader theoretical assumptions that are often never recognized and almost never examined.

-Slife and Williams (1997) proceeded to argue that mainstream psychology has evolved away from emphasizing theorizing and toward the positivist philosophy of Augusta Comte, who had a vision of science that moved from theory into statements and claims directly supported by empirical evidence.
-However, being good theoretical psychologists, Slife and Williams point out that positivism is itself a philosophy and conceptual position that is not empirically supported per se, but rather supported by argument and assumptions, many of which are highly dubious.
-These authors proceed to make the case for why we need theoretical psychologists who can examine the underlining assumptions of the paradigms and methodologies that drive the discipline.
-They buttress that argument by pointing out the highly fragmented state of psychological knowledge and the many competing paradigms and theories that are overlapping but also contradictory, resulting in a rather chaotic state of knowledge.
-Such conceptual confusion, they argue, cannot be solved via empirical research alone.
-As such, in addition to empirical researchers, the field also needs individuals who can engage in a meta-theoretical perspective, and who can evaluate the assumptions of various theories and serve as a consultant and commentator at this higher, and more abstract or philosophical level of analysis.
+Slife and Williams (1997) proceeded to argue that mainstream psychology has evolved toward the positivist philosophy of Augusta Comte, who had a vision of science that moved from theory into statements and claims directly supported by empirical evidence.
+However, Slife and Williams point out that positivism is itself a philosophy and conceptual position that is not empirically supported per se, but rather supported by argument and assumptions, many of which are highly dubious.
+These authors proceed to make the case for why we need theoretical psychologists who examine the underlining assumptions of the paradigms and methodologies that drive the discipline.
+They buttress that argument by pointing out the highly fragmented state of psychological knowledge and the many competing paradigms that are overlapping but also contradictory, resulting in a rather chaotic state of knowledge.
+Such conceptual confusion cannot be solved via empirical research alone.
+As such, the field needs individuals who can engage in a meta-theoretical perspective, and who can evaluate the assumptions of various theories and serve as a consultant and commentator at this higher and more abstract level of analysis.

 The current proposal for re-envisioning theoretical and philosophical psychology is to extend the picture offered by Slife and Williams (1997) in a constructive manner.
-Slife and

-Williams note that much work in theoretical psychology has offered critical philosophical analyses of the current field or pointed toward alternative directions to the mainstream.
-However, they also emphasized that the role of the theoretical psychologist is to view the field as a whole, and to explore new ways of conceiving that whole.
+Slife and Williams note that much work in theoretical psychology has offered critical philosophical analyses of the current field or pointed toward alternative directions to the mainstream.
+However, they also emphasized that the role of the theoretical psychologist is to view the field as a whole, and the need to explore ways of conceiving that whole.
 It is here that the current proposal advances a new vision for the field.
-Specifically, by emphasizing the left side of the continuum, the call is for theoretical and philosophical psychologists to offer both critical and constructive analyses on the metaphysical and philosophical systems, as well as explore meta-theoretical perspectives that examine the paradigms and their interrelations.
+Specifically, by emphasizing the left side of the continuum, the call is for theoretical and philosophical psychologists to offer both critical and constructive analyses of the metaphysical systems, as well as explore meta-theoretical perspectives that examine the paradigms and their interrelations (see Fig. 3).